-No communication is allowed into an instance unless a Firewall resource permits the network traffic, even between instances on the same network.
+No communication is allowed into an instance unless a firewall resource permits the network traffic, even between instances on the same network.
 However, an instance is always allowed to communicate out, unless it is trying to communicate through one of the blocked traffic sources.
-In other words, firewalls only apply to incoming connections.
-A Firewall resource consists of:
+A firewall resource consists of:

 - A set of allowed sources.
-This can either be explicit IP address ranges or a set of instances defined by a tag on the instance.
+This can either be explicit IP address ranges or a set of instances defined by a tag on the instances.

-- A set of target VMs, defined by tags on the instances.
+- A set of target instances, defined by tags on the instances.